cameronmathis/SortingAlgorithms/BubbleSort/README.md

 * [Contact](#contact)

 ## Algorithm details
-Selection sort works by repeatedly finding the minimum element from an unsorted portion of the array and putting it at the beginning.
-Selection Sort always runs in O(n^2) time complexity and has an auxiliary space complexity of O(1).
+Bubble Sort works by repeatedly swapping the adjacent elements if they are in wrong order.
+Bubble Sort usually runs in O(n^2) time complexity, but runs in O(n) time complexity if the array is already sorted.
+It has an auxiliary space complexity of O(1).

 ## Setup
 In order to run, clone this repo onto your local machine.
 Once you have navigated to the project folder, run the command: